Touboul-Lab/cortex_patterning/README.md

 # cortex_patterning
 Repository of codes to solve PDEs and process output for models of cortical patterning/neural fate in brain development.

 Files with the .edp extension are for the freely available finite element PDE solver FreeFEM (https://freefem.org/).

-The ffmatlib folder contains codes needed to interpret FreeFEM meshes and solution output in MATLAB.
+* The ffmatlib folder contains codes needed to interpret FreeFEM meshes and solution output in MATLAB.
+* ffmatlib.idp is a library which contains functions to write FreeFEM output to files (it should be in the same parent folder as the .edp file you want to run).

 ## 1D Simulation